ColorsWind/PSO-ALS/README.md

 # PSO-ALS
-Reproduction of the paper *Particle swarm optimization with adaptive learning strategy*.
+Reproduction of the paper *Particle swarm optimization with adaptive learning strategy* (and *Clustering by fast search and find of density peaks*).